jason89521/daxus/README.md

 # React Server Model

-RSM (React Server Model) is a server state management library that prioritizes developer control over data.
-It offers customizable data structures and adapters to handle data updates efficiently.
+RSM (React Server Model) is a server state management library that emphasizes developer control over data.
+It allows for customized data structures and adapters to handle data updates effectively.
 With an intuitive API, developers can directly access and manipulate their data structures.
-RSM also provides hooks for seamless server data retrieval and synchronization.
-It's a flexible alternative for developers seeking greater control and customization in server state management compared to frameworks like React Query or SWR.
+RSM also provides hooks like `useFetch` and `useInfiniteFetch` for easy server data retrieval and synchronization.
+It offers a flexible approach for developers who desire more control and customization in managing server state in their React applications.

 ## TOC